arangodb/docs/3.12/aql/fundamentals-data-types.md

 JavaScript (e.g. returning them to Foxx).
 {% endhint %}

-Since ArangoDB v3.7.7, numeric integer literals can also be expressed as binary (base 2) or hexadecimal (base 16) number literals.
+Numeric integer literals can also be expressed as binary (base 2) or hexadecimal (base 16) number literals.

 - The prefix for binary integer literals is `0b`, e.g. `0b10101110`.